Gladestry

 There are great places to visit near Gladestry including some great waterfalls, mountains, caves and ancient sites.

-There are a several good waterfalls in the Gladestry area like Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.
+Gladestry's best nearby waterfalls can be found at Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.

 Gladestry is near some unmissable ancient sites like Maen Llia Standing Stone,